Space Shuttle Endeavour: History

 Following the loss of Challenger in 1986, NASA was authorized to begin the procurement process for a replacement orbiter.
-A major refit of the prototype orbiter Enterprise was looked at and rejected on cost grounds, with instead the cache of structural spares that were produced as part of the construction of Discovery and Atlantis earmarked for assembly into the new orbiter.
+A major refit of the prototype orbiter Enterprise was looked at and rejected on cost grounds.
+Instead, the cache of structural spares that were produced as part of the construction of Discovery and Atlantis earmarked for assembly into the new orbiter.
 Assembly was completed in July 1990, and the new orbiter was rolled out in April 1991.
 As part of the process, NASA ran a national competition for schools to name the new orbiter—the criteria included a requirement that it be named after an exploratory or research vessel, with a name "easily understood in the context of space"; entries included an essay about the name, the story behind it and why it was appropriate for a NASA shuttle, and the project that supported the name.
-Amongst the entries, Endeavour was suggested by one-third of the participating schools, with President George H.W.
-Bush eventually selecting it on the advice of the NASA Administrator, Richard Truly.
+Amongst the entries, Endeavour was suggested by one-third of the participating schools, with President George H. W. Bush eventually selecting it on the advice of the NASA Administrator, Richard Truly.
 The national winners were Senatobia Middle School in Senatobia, Mississippi, in the elementary division and Tallulah Falls School in Tallulah Falls, Georgia, in the upper school division.
 They were honored at several ceremonies in Washington, D.C., including a White House ceremony where President Bush presented awards to each school.
 Endeavour was delivered by Rockwell International Space Transportation Systems Division in May 1991 and first launched a year later, in May 1992, on STS-49.

 Endeavour cost $1.7 billion to build.
-The orbiter is named after the British HMS Endeavour, the ship which took Captain James Cook on his first voyage of discovery (1768–1771).
+The orbiter is named after HMS Endeavour, the Royal Navy ship which took Captain James Cook on his first voyage of discovery (1768–1771).
 This is why the name is spelled in the British English manner, rather than the American English ("Endeavor").
 This has caused confusion, including when NASA itself misspelled a sign on the launch pad in 2007.
 The Space Shuttle carried a piece of the original wood from Cook's ship inside the cockpit.
 The name also honored Endeavour, the command module of Apollo 15, which was also named for Cook's ship.

-On May 30, 2020, Dragon 2 capsule C206 was named Endeavour during the Crew Dragon Demo-2 mission by astronauts Doug Hurley and Bob Behnken in honor of the shuttle, on which both astronauts took their first flights (STS-127 and STS-123 respectively).